-(1) Actual amounts paid under our annual incentive plan for performance in 2017 were paid in February 2018 (unless deferred under our Management Deferred Compensation Plan), and are reflected in the 2017 Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+(1) Actual amounts paid under our annual incentive plan for performance in 2019 were paid in February 2020 (unless deferred under our Management Deferred Compensation Plan) and are reflected in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
 Awards granted under our annual incentive plan range from zero to 2.0 times target, based on company performance for the year multiplied by individual modifiers ranging from zero to 2.0.
 The amounts shown are for target performance.
 To show the lowest and highest awards available, the amounts shown for threshold assume .25 times target and those for maximum assume 2.0 times target.
-See the column titled "Non-Equity Incentive Plan Compensation" in the 2017 Summary Compensation Table.
-The annual incentive plan is described in "Compensation Discussion and Analysis" on page 25.
+See the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation

+Table.
+The annual incentive plan is described in "Compensation Discussion and Analysis" beginning on page 25.
+As shown in the Summary Compensation Table, no annual incentive awards were paid to named executive officers for 2019.

-(2) Amounts shown represent the threshold, target and maximum performance shares for the 2017-2019 performance period.
+- (2) Amounts shown represent the threshold, target and maximum performance shares for the 2019-2021 performance period.
 Performance shares are granted at target performance level.
-The performance share program is described in "Compensation Discussion and Analysis" on page 25.

-(3) This column includes Restricted Stock Units (RSUs) granted in 2017 that vest on December 31 immediately preceding the third anniversary of the grant date unless the officer's employment with the company is terminated for any reason other than death, disability or retirement or in connection with a Change in Control.
+The performance share program is described in "Compensation Discussion and Analysis" beginning on page 25. - (3) Other than for the award granted to Mr. Cremers on September 24, 2019, this column includes Restricted Stock Units (RSUs) granted in 2019 that vest on December 31 immediately preceding the third anniversary of the grant date unless the officer's employment with the company is terminated for any reason other than death, disability or retirement or in connection with a Change in Control.
 See "Potential Payments upon Termination or Termination Following a Change in Control."

-(4) The grant fair value of the restricted stock units has been calculated using the closing price of our common stock on the grant date (February 16, 2017) of \$43.60.
-The grant date fair value of the performance shares awards has been calculated based on the probable outcomes of the TSR condition as of the grant date, consistent with FASB topic 718, compensation-stock compensation, yielding a value of \$53.85 per performance share.
+For Mr. Cremers, the award granted on September 24, 2019 vests on the third anniversary of the grant date, unless his employment with the company is terminated for any reason other than death or disability or in connection with a Change in Control.
+See "2019 Long-Term Equity Incentive Awards" for a description of this award. - (4) Other than for the award granted to Mr. Cremers on September 24, 2019, the grant date fair value of the restricted stock units has been calculated using the closing price of our common stock on the grant date (February 14, 2019) of \$35.01 as described more fully in footnote (1) to the Summary Compensation Table.
+The grant date fair value of the performance share awards has been calculated based on the probable outcomes of the TSR condition as of the grant date, consistent with FASB topic 718, yielding a value of \$37.87 per performance share.
+For Mr. Cremers' award granted on September 24, 2019, the grant date fair value of the restricted stock units was calculated using the closing price of our common stock on the grant date of \$40.87.